Log In / Sign Up

 • Design Professionals: Architects, engineers, and surveyors.

-Why Oregon Lien is Different
+Why is Oregon Lien Different?

 Filing a lien in Oregon is time-sensitive and has strict regulations.
 There is a short 75-day window for filing.
 Missing this deadline or skipping required notices can result in the permanent loss of your lien rights.